The Internet and the Library’s Mission

 - It is solely the responsibility of the wireless device owner/user to provide antivirus protection, and to configure personal equipment with appropriate security settings to control access from other wireless devices within library facilities and the Internet itself.
 Wireless users assume all risks in this regard.

+It is illegal to physically or electronically modify library computer equipment or other devices, or tamper with hardware or software, as established in the California Penal Code, Section 502.
 Unauthorized use of library computers, compromising the rights of other library customers or workers in their use, or any violation of the Internet user guidelines can result in the suspension of Internet and/or library privileges as prescribed in the Disruptive Behavior in the Library Policy.

 The following laws govern the use of the Library’s public Internet computers and networks:

 - Child Pornography - California Penal Code Section 311.3 prohibits the sexual exploitation of a child.
-“A person is guilty of sexual exploitation of a child if he or she knowingly…duplicates, prints, or exchanges any representation of information, data or image, … that depicts a person under the age of 18 years engaged in an act of sexual conduct.”
+“A person is guilty of sexual exploitation of a child if he or she knowingly…duplicates, prints, or exchanges any representation of information, data or image, …that depicts a person under the age of 18 years engaged in an act of sexual conduct.”

 - Harmful to Minors - California Penal Code 313 et. seq. defines a violation as “every person who, with knowledge that a person is a minor, knowingly exhibits or offers to distribute or exhibit by any means, matter which is harmful to minors”.
 Computers are located in public areas where minors may be present.